catalogworks/catalog-contracts/docs/CatalogOld.md

 function updateRoot(bytes32 _newRoot) external nonpayable
 ```

-updateRoot Functionthis function is inherits from Angela.sol, and may not be necessary depending on role based configuration.
+updateRoot Functionupdates the merkleroot of the allowlistthis function is inherits from Angela.sol, and may not be necessary depending on role based configuration.

 *access controlled function, restricted to owner/admim.*